 The following are some English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

-American College of Obstetricians and Gynecologists Committee on Genetics and the Society for Maternal-Fetal Medicine Publications Committee: Practice bulletin on screening for fetal aneuploidy
+American College of Obstetricians and Gynecologists Committee on Practice Bulletins–Obstetrics, Committee of Genetics, and the Society for Maternal–Fetal Medicine: Screening for fetal chromosomal abnormalities: ACOG practice bulletin, number 226 (2020)

 American Academy of Pediatrics: Guidelines on health supervision for children with Down syndrome (2011)